wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 for event issuing to the backend.
 If the method returns `false`, then the request is rejected by the memory backend, and request issue concludes for the current cycle.
+Otherwise, `m_backendRequestWidth` bytes is sent, and this value is aggregated to the request object by calling `increment()`, which just increments the `m_offset` field of the request object by the same amount.
+If the request size is smaller than the aggregated size that has been sent, which is checked by `issueDone()`, then the request is fully issued to the backend, and it can be removed from `m_requestQueue`.
+If there are still issuing bandwidth left, the next request can be extracted from the queue, and the same process repeats.

+The method also calls `clock()` to drive the memory backend forward, if the memory backend has a clocked implementation.